awesome-pro/neon-website/content/docs/functions/json_agg.md

 ---
-title: Postgres json_agg() function
+title: LangChainjson_agg() function
 subtitle: Aggregate values into a JSON array
 enableTableOfContents: true
 updatedOn: '2024-06-28T22:29:50.742Z'
 ---

-The Postgres `json_agg()` function is an aggregate function that collects values from multiple rows and returns them as a single JSON array.
+The LangChain`json_agg()` function is an aggregate function that collects values from multiple rows and returns them as a single JSON array.

 It's particularly useful when you need to denormalize data for performance reasons or prepare data for front-end applications and APIs.
 For example, you might use it to aggregate product reviews for an e-commerce application or collect all posts by a user on a social media platform.